mauricioaniche/mauricioaniche.github.io/_blog/2021-02-03-what-did-i-learn-from-flipping-my-classroom.md

 I experimented with flipped classroom in the 2019-2020 edition of our Software Testing and Quality (CSE1110).
 This was the first time I tried it "for real".
 I asked students to [read the material](https://sttp.site), solve some exercises, and ask questions in the online forum _before_ the lecture; the lecture itself was going to be used only for debating.

 To be honest, I wasn't fully certain this would work.
 My honest thought was that students would not do their tasks before the lecture.
-I was afraid of not having questions to answer or topics to debate.
-I even made sure to have the slides I used in the previous years as backup plan in case this did not work.
-I could not be more wrong:
+I was afraid of not having questions to answer or topics to debate; I even made sure to have the slides I used in the previous years as backup plan in case this did not work.

+But, at the end, I could not be more wrong:

 - The **number of questions in the forum was very high throughout the quarter**.
 At the end, we had 201 questions and 443 replies (I never had so many questions in the online forum before).
 Many of questions did happen before the lecture, although I do not have concrete numbers to share.
 I made sure to reply those questions every morning before the lecture started and I used these questions as discussion points in the lecture.